 Q1.
-What are the general provisions for the long association of personnel with an Audit or Assurance Engagement?
+What are the general provisions for the long association of personnel with an audit or assurance engagement?

-The Code requires individuals and Firms to perform an assessment as to whether there are any threats to Independence created from an individual being associated over a long period of time with an Audit or Assurance Client.
-If threats are identified, the individual and the Firm need to put in place safeguards to bring these threats to an Acceptable Level.
-A key safeguard that could be implemented is removing the individual from the Audit or Assurance Engagement for a sufficient period to ensure the threat is adequately addressed.
+The Code requires individuals and Firms to perform an assessment as to whether there are any threats to Independence created from an individual being associated over a long period of time with an audit or assurance client.
+If threats are identified the individual and the Firm need to put in place safeguards to bring these threats to an acceptable level.
+A key safeguard that could be implemented is removing the individual from the audit or assurance engagement for a sufficient period to ensure the threat is adequately addressed.

 If the engagement is for the audit of a PIE there are additional requirements that must be met by the individual and the Firm.
-These requirements are set out in the Close-Off Document paragraphs 290.153 to 290.168, and discussed in Section C of this publication.
+These requirements are set out in the proposed paragraphs 290.153 to 290.168 in the Close-Off Document, and discussed in Section C of this publication.